groenteboer/reactjs_dutchboiler/readme.md

-## Reactjs boilerplate with webpack
+## Reactjs/Redux boilerplate with webpack

-to run : webpack-dev-server from cmd line
+to run : npm start

 then goto : http://localhost:8080